pankajchejara23/bioinformatics_book/README.md

-# Gut Microbiome Analysis for CRC Detection: Source Code
+# Gut Microbiome Analysis for CRC Detection

-This repository contains the source code for the book "Gut Microbiome Analysis for CRC Detection: From Raw Sequences to Machine Learning Models," created using [Quarto](https://quarto.org/).
+This repository contains the source code for the book **"Gut Microbiome Analysis for CRC Detection: From Raw Sequences to Machine Learning Models,"** created using [Quarto](https://quarto.org/).
 The book is available online at [https://pankajchejara23.github.io/bioinformatics_book/](https://pankajchejara23.github.io/bioinformatics_book/).

 ## Project Structure